CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 ### Texture sets {ignore=true}

-You will need these textures sets, otherwise you will get [seams and weird artifacts](#ive-got-neckwristankle-seams-and-weird-artifacts).
+You will need these textures sets, otherwise you may get [seams and weird artifacts](#ive-got-neckwristankle-seams-and-weird-artifacts).

 #### For Men
 * [Tempered Skins for Males](https://www.nexusmods.com/skyrimspecialedition/mods/7902).